[TOC]

 The user implements the initialization function init()

-, which will automatically execute the init()
+, which will automatically execute the function init()

-function at the beginning of the strategy to complete the initialization task.
+at the beginning of the strategy to complete the initialization task.

 function main(){

-Log("The first line of code is executed!", "#FF0000")
+Log("The first line of the code executed in the program!", "#FF0000")

 Log("Exit!")